 The rest of the INTERPRETATION section is not separated into columns, but it follows a similar graphical format that illustrates the relative levels (from “very low” to “very high”) of plant nutrients that were tested for in this soil.
 Once again, they refer to the categories just below them in the SOIL TEST RESULTS section.
 In this case, there is a stack of five P’s above phosphorus and a stack of 6 K’s above potassium, indicating that the soil tested in the medium range for both of these major plant nutrients (P is the chemical symbol for phosphorus and K is the chemical symbol for potassium).

 Soil texture, organic matter, pH, buffer index, P, and K are part of the Regular Series Soil Test, which is the basic and most fundamental package of tests the lab conducts.
-The nitrate (NO3-N) test is a standard practice used to adjust nitrogen fertilizer recommendations for a variety of crops in western Minnesota and is used in some situations in other parts of the state; see Using the Soil Nitrate Test in Minnesota (PDF).
-Soluble salts and the rest of the plant nutrients listed on the report are tested for only under specific circumstances where a problem is suspected or likely to occur.
+The nitrate (NO3-N) test is a measurement used to adjust nitrogen fertilizer recommendations for a variety of crops in western Minnesota and is used in some situations in other parts of the state; see Using the Soil Nitrate Test in Minnesota (PDF).
+Soluble salts and the other nutrients listed on the report are measured only when a deficiency is suspected or is likely to occur.
 These circumstances include certain soil types and crops which are more prone than others to develop deficiencies of specific nutrients.
 See the University of Minnesota Extension bulletin Fertilizer Recommendations for Agronomic Crops in Minnesota (PDF) for more information on crops and soils where soil tests in addition to the Regular Series are recommended.